 5. How is this personal information stored and protected?

-a) A hard copy of the membership application is stored in the Club office, which is kept locked at all times when it is not occupied.
+a) A hard copy of the membership application is stored in a member’s home, which is kept locked at all times when it is not occupied.

 b) The membership database is stored on the computers of the club’s Membership Secretary and her assistant, with a backup in cloud storage.
 Access to these files is password-protected.